mayrealyam/8-Weeks-SQL-Challenge/README.md

 # SQL-Challenge

-This is a 8 projects on SQL by Danny Ma.
+This is a 8 projects challenge on SQL created by Danny Ma on https://8weeksqlchallenge.com/ .
 Various sql functions were used to solve the problems.
-The tasks can be access on https://8weeksqlchallenge.com/